intel-analytics/ipex-llm/docs/readthedocs/source/doc/UserGuide/develop.md

 #### **2.2 IDE Setup**

-Analytics Zoo uses maven to organize project.
+BigDL uses maven to organize project.
 You should choose an IDE that supports Maven project and scala language.
 IntelliJ IDEA works fine for us.

-In IntelliJ, you can open Analytics Zoo project root directly, and the IDE will import the project automatically.
+In IntelliJ, you can open BigDL project root directly, and the IDE will import the project automatically.
+If not imported automatically, right click `scala/pom.xml` and choose `Add as Maven Project`.

 We set the scopes of spark related libraries to `provided` in the maven pom.xml, which, however, will cause a problem in IDE  (throwing `NoClassDefFoundError` when you run applications).
 You can easily change the scopes using the `all-in-one` profile.